Pilates.co.uk

 As our bodies age we tend to exercise less, and the less exercise we do, the harder it is to start again.
+But the older we get, the more important exercise becomes for our wellbeing..

-Problems associated with poor posture, being overweight and poor muscle tone worsen with age, and knock-on effects such as aches and pains, osteoporosis, poor circulation, insomnia and lack of energy can become even more problematic.
+Problems associated with poor posture, being overweight and poor muscle tone worsen with age, and knock-on effects such as aches and pains, osteoporosis, poor circulation, insomnia, and lack of energy, can become even more problematic.

 The good news is that pilates is a safe form of exercise for all ages and is particularly suitable for people who haven't exercised in a while.